kurt-krueckeberg/filme-untertitel/jenseits/README.md

 The subtitles were downloaed from the free, publicly-available website [opensubtitles.org](https://www.opensubtitles.org/en/search/subs), which has subtitles&mdash;in the form of
 .SRT files&mdash;for tons of movies in multiple languages.
-The .SRT files were altered into files with text only, the **.txt** files below, which in turn where used to create the
+The .SRT files were convert into text-only files, the **.txt** files below, and these in turn where used to create the
 **.html** pages.

 |File|Contents|